hellmarbecker/blog/_posts/2022-04-02-streaming-events-from-confluent-cloud-into-imply-polaris-using-nifi.markdown

 ![QueryRecord](/assets/2022-04-02-05-queryrecord.jpg)

 One notice here: With this setup, sometimes the result of the transform query might be empty.
-In this case the processor will display an error message about cursor position and route the iriginal FlowFile to the `failure` relationship.
+In this case the processor will display an error message about cursor position and route the original FlowFile to the `failure` relationship.
 This is not really an error, I am currently ignoring it.

 ### Push Events to the API